Optimal and robust error filtration for quantum information processing: Numerical results and theoretical insights

 The success probability $P_n$ is independent of the cost function.
 However, in favour of readability, we always plot $P_n$ alongside the cost function.
 The entanglement fidelity then reads

-The results of the numerical optimization are shown by the circle data points in Fig~\ref{fig:fidelity} and compared with the fidelity attainable without error reduction, which is $\mathcal{F}_0 = (1 + q_\varphi)/2$ for the dephasing channel, and $\mathcal{F}_0 = (1 + 3 q_r)/4$ for the depolarizing channel (without error reduction this is achieved deterministically, i.e.~with $P_0=1$).
+The results of the numerical optimization~\footnote{Here we optimize over the unitary operation, parameterized using QSD.
+We believe that this is a natural choice since we are optimizing the fidelity of the conditional state $\rho_U^{\mathrm{out}} = \rho^\text{out}_{|0\rangle^{\otimes n}}/P_n$, which has a non-linear dependence on $U$ seen as a completely positive map.
+A more common approach to optimize the fidelity, within quantum error correction, exploits semidefinite programming~\cite{fletcher2008structured}, where the state of interest is not conditional (since error correction is deterministic) and therefore the functional is no longer non-linear.
+In principle this approach may also be applied to error filtration by relaxing the unitary to a completely positive map, and by accounting for the probability of success $P_n$ through a Lagrange multiplier.} are shown by the circle data points in Fig.~\ref{fig:fidelity} and compared with the fidelity attainable without error filtration, which is $\mathcal{F}_0 = (1 + q_\varphi)/2$ for the dephasing channel, and $\mathcal{F}_0 = (1 + 3 q_r)/4$ for the depolarizing channel (without error filtration this is achieved deterministically, i.e.~with $P_0=1$).
 Figure~\ref{fig:fidelity} shows the trade-off arising when introducing ancillary qubits: with more ancillas the fidelity is enhanced but at the cost of reducing the success probability.
 We also note that the scheme works better for dephasing rather than depolarizing noise.
 This is in line with the observations of Refs.~\cite{PhysRevLett.131.230601,PhysRevA.108.062604} and corresponds to the fact that the depolarizing channel has higher Kraus rank (i.e., the number of Kraus operators) than the dephasing channel.